Discover Multilogin now and get 50% off your first month!

 Team collaboration: Not built for shared workflows

-• Share browser profiles securely with teammates
+• Share browser profiles securely

-• Control access using role-based permissions
+• Set role-based permissions

-• Track activity for each user to maintain transparency and security
+• Track user activity for transparency

 For advanced team setups, here’s how to manage multiple LinkedIn accounts effectively using tools like Multilogin to streamline workflows.